Model Catalog

 • Most enrollments are configured to only show models within the “Stable” lifecycle stage.
 Contact Palantir Support to access experimental models.

-• Stable: A stable, or generally available, model is a reliable solution endorsed by both the provider and Palantir.
-It offers robust functionality, guaranteed support, and is designed for long-term usage without the risk of sudden discontinuation or API changes.
+• Stable: A stable or generally available model is a reliable solution endorsed by both the provider and Palantir.
+These models offer robust functionality, guaranteed support, and are designed for long-term usage without the risk of sudden discontinuation or API changes.
 GPT-4o and Llama3.1 are examples of stable models.

 • Sunset: A sunset model will deprecate in the coming months.
 While sunset models can no longer back new workflows after their prescribed deprecation date, the model may still support existing workflows.
 Compared to their stable counterparts, sunset models will not receive the same level of technical support.
 GPT-4, OpenAI's legacy GPT model from 2023, is an example of a sunset model given its replacement with GPT-4o.